 Manoscritto / Collezionismo cartaceo

 Draft script for Episode 21 Season 2 of the 1969-1976 television series, seen here under the working title "Give and Take."
 The episode originally aired on February 17, 1971, on CBS.
 The long-running medical drama series followed two surgeons at a university hospital in Los Angeles, with a changing roster of patients showcased in each episode.
-In this installment, an orderly struggles to provide for his sickly wife and infant daughter after abruptly quitting his job at the hospital.
+In this episode, an orderly struggles to provide for his sickly wife and infant daughter after abruptly quitting his job at the hospital.
 Lacking wrappers.
 Title page integral with the first leaf, noted as production No. 6890.
 61 leaves, with last page of text numbered 59.
 Xerographic duplication, rectos only.
 Pages Very Good plus, lightly foxed on the edges, bound with two gold brads.

 Editore: Metro-Goldwyn-Mayer [MGM], Beverly Hills, CA, 1969